larus-breeze/doc_larus/documentation/Larus_NMEA_Protocol.md

 Data is transmitted in serial async, 1 start-bit, 8 data-bits, 1 stop-bit, no parity.
 Data-bits are in least-significant-bit order.
 An NMEA sentence consists of a start delimiter, followed by a comma-separated sequence of fields, followed by the character '*', the checksum and an end-of-line marker <CR><LF>.
 The checksum is the representation of two hexadecimal characters of an XOR of all characters in the sentence between – but not including – the $ and the * character.

-The start delimiter is normally '$'.
+The start delimiter is normally "$".
 The first field of a sentence is called the "tag" and normally consists of a two-letter talker ID followed by a three-letter type code.
-Sentences are terminated by a <CR><LF> sequence.
-Maximum sentence length, including the $ and <CR><LF> is 82 bytes.
+Sentences are terminated by a \<CR>\<LF> sequence.
+Maximum sentence length, including the $ and \<CR>\<LF> is 82 bytes.

 The Larus Flight Information Sensor System for Gliders provides essential information for glider navigation like